JoshuaCarter/Vanguard-40k/Readme.md

 This project exists to offer an alternative way to play Warhammer 40k, by addressing two of it's most critical flaws - it can be big and slow, and it has a high barrier to entry for new player.

-You might ask *"Isn't that what Kill Team is for?"* and you'd have a point, but Kill Team is diverging ever further from regular 40k (whether to provide a more unique gaming experience, or to entice customers into further spending, is for you to judge), and it leaves a void, one which Vanguard aims to fill.
+You might ask *"Isn't that what Kill Team is for?"* and you'd have a point, but Kill Team is diverging ever further from regular 40k (whether to provide a more unique gaming experience, or to entice customers into further spending, is for you to judge), and it leaves a void, one which Vanguard attempts to fill.

 Aside from being fun, Vanguard aims to achieve the following design goals: